 Selection of Agenda Items for Board Meetings

 The Board has a regular schedule of matters to be taken up during the course of the year.
 This schedule ensures that all key areas are reviewed at appropriate times.
 Prior to each meeting, the Chairman, in consultation with senior management and the Lead Director, fixes the agenda for the upcoming meeting, including regularly scheduled matters and other matters determined to be appropriate for consideration at the meeting.
-Members of the Board may add any matter to an agenda.
 Prior to the meeting a copy of the agenda is forwarded to all directors so that they are aware of the matters to be discussed at the upcoming meeting.

 Board Materials Distributed In Advance